 - Prone to snapping if it gets tumbled in the waves

 Pretty much anyone who transitions from aluminum to carbon will tell you the same thing- it has a cleaner, faster and more efficient feel as it slices through the water.
 Top speeds are higher, upwind angles and efficiency are greater and agility is improved.
 For performance-oriented riders, carbon is the natural progression for those who can afford it.

 A high-performance carbon foil can feel “twitchy” and super sensitive compared to a heavier aluminum, but once you get a feel for the difference, you’ll describe it as agile and responsive.

 We normally only recommend learning on a carbon setup with a full-size mast to advanced riders who know they’ll progress quickly and are willing to take some abuse during the learning process.
 For everyone else, the aluminum multi-mast is by far the best way to learn.

 Carbon is stiffer and stronger than aluminum, which is important for aggressive riding, jumping or heavy riders that could bend an aluminum mast.
 On the downside, carbon is more fragile and susceptible to impact damage.

 Maintenance is still important, but carbon is less prone to corrosion than aluminum.

 Learn with a cheaper, more durable and more user-friendly (and heavier) setup first.
-Once you’ve learned and are fully stoked on surf foiling, you may decide the setup you have is perfect, or that all you need next is an aftermarket wings to add to your quiver, or you may decide you’re ready for the high-speed, high-performance benefits of carbon.
+We recommend the Ride Engine Futura Surf Foil with the 76cm front wing.
+Once you’ve learned and are fully stoked on surf foiling, you may decide the setup you have is perfect, or that all you need next is an aftermarket wings (Manta 99cm) add to your quiver, or you may decide you’re ready for the high-speed, high-performance benefits of carbon.